ejtraderLabs/ejtraderIQ/README.md

 - [x] get server time
 - [x] get powerbar - market depth

+MHI Martingale Bot Example

+You can find the bot under the examples directory in our repository here.

 ## Installation
 #### Tested on python 3.7 to 3.9